Choose another writer in this calendar:

 The situation was even

-compared to that of the great Polish emogration of the 19th century
+compared to that of the great Polish emigration of the 19th century.

 fifty Estonian authors lived and worked in Sweden for many years.